mosn/layotto/docs/en/development/developing-api.md

 >
 > https://docs.dapr.io/reference/components-reference/supported-state-stores/
 >
-> We are in the early stages of the project, so we can be lighter
+> Since we are in the early stages of the project, Layotto documentation can be slightly less

 Need to have ：
 ##### what.What is this API?
-What is the problem
+What is the problem to solve
 ##### when.What scenarios are appropriate for using this API
 ##### how.How to use this API
 - List of interfaces.For example：